 You really need to read the book to get this, but Limbert’s formula truly is somewhat magical (love that grounded-ness – nothing works ALL the time).
 His phrase, “It’s OK to feel ____, but it’s not OK to ____.” is pure gold.

 As parents, we all make a lot of mistakes.
 Limbert’s advice here is my favorite quote from the book: “Made a mistake?
 How fortunate.
 It’s an opportunity to teach and learn.”

-My children have taught me a lot over my first ten years of parenting.
 What parenting insights have you gained on the job that nobody told you about going in?

 Share comments and feedback below, on my Facebook page, or by tagging me on Instagram.
 Sign up for my newsletter to receive book recommendations, crafts, activities, and parenting tips in your inbox every week.